sievericcardo/OslofjordRV/README.md

 ## Execution

-Use command `./script.sh` to run the entire process.
+Use command `sh script.sh "<species name>"` to run the entire process.
+Name is case sensitive.
+For example: `sh script.sh "Atlantic Cod"`

 ## Create table for runtime monitoring data